ntulenev/WebSocketMockServer/README.md

 ![WebSocketMockServer](logo.PNG)
 # WebSocketMockServer

-### Service that helps frontend team test web socket integration when backend is not ready.
+### Tool that helps frontend team test web socket integration when backend is not ready.

 Project allows to add multiple responses for one request with delay for every of them.